Red Stick Roller Derby

 Red Stick Roller Derby (RSRD) is a women's flat track roller derby league based in Baton Rouge, Louisiana.
 Founded in 2007, the league currently consists of two teams which compete against teams from other leagues.
 Red Stick is a member of the Women's Flat Track Derby Association (WFTDA).

 History

 The league was founded in July 2007, the second roller derby league in Louisiana after the Big Easy Rollergirls, and played its first bout in October 2008.
 Soon, the league was competing with teams from across the south.

 Red Stick was accepted into the Women's Flat Track Derby Association Apprentice Program in July 2010, and became a full WFTDA member in December 2011.

-RSRD run a junior roller derby program, Red Stick Roller Derby Juniors.
-Their Red Stick Rascals compete in JRDA competitions.
+RSRD is associated with a junior roller derby program, Red Stick Roller Derby Juniors.
+Their Red Stick Roller Derby Juniors "The Feral" compete in JRDA competitions.